aimaaan/Final-Assessment/README.md

 'Flower Hotel' is a website for a hotel that based in Malaysia.

 ## Objectives
-1. To authenticate and authorize valid user that can place their order through the website.
+1. To authenticate and authorize valid user that can book their hotel room through the website.
 2. To prevent unauthorize access by implementing session management.
 3. To implement Regex and input validation to prevent SQL injection and XSS in the text box especially in the login and register page.
 4. File directory cannot be accessed by unauthorize user since it has been disabled.